Auctions

 Email: wine@klwines.com

-The Grand Whisky Auction is now LIVE!
+The Grand Whisky Auction September 2025 Auction ENDS TONIGHT

-The auction closes on Tuesday, 2nd September 2025 from 9:00pm (BST)
+The auction closes on Tuesday, 30th September from 9:00pm (BST)

 ________________________________